Interlace Polynomials for Multimatroids and Delta-Matroids: Recursive Relations and

-We modify now Theorems~\ref{thm:ss_recur_interlacep} and \ref{thm:ss_recur_interlacep_series} such that each of the ``components'' of $M$ in the recursive equality are normal whenever $M$ is normal.
+We modify now Theorem~\ref{thm:ss_recur_interlacep} such that each of the ``components'' of $M$ in the recursive equality are normal whenever $M$ is normal.
 In this way we prepare for a corresponding result on graphs.
-For convenience we simply assume $M$ to be \vfclosed \dmatroid (which holds for graphs) instead of assuming $M\varphi$ to be a \dmatroid for various particular $\varphi$ as done in Theorem~\ref{thm:ss_recur_interlacep_series}.
-The reader may easily recover this loss of generality.

-\begin{Corollary} Let $M$ be a normal \vfclosed \dmatroid.\\ If $X \in M$ with $u \in X$, then
+\begin{Corollary} Let $M$ be a normal \vfsafe \dmatroid.\\ If $X \in M$ with $u \in X$, then

 If both $\{u,v\} \in M$ and $\{u\},\{v\} \not\in M$, then